ItsJimi/req/README.md

   }
 ]
 ```
+> `output` exec commands with bash and use go template to replace variables.

 ### Commands
 - All commands can use `--help` or `-h` to display its specific help.
 - All commands can use `--config` or `-c` to use a custom `.json` path.
 (By default req use a `.req.json` in your home directory)